aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-calculations/_index.md

 ```

 ## **Hide Information from Chart**
-This topic helps you to understand how to hide information from $chart-> Using Aspose.Slides for Java you can hide **Title, Vertical Axis, Horizontal Axis** and **Grid Lines** from $chart-> Below code example shows how to use these properties.
+This topic helps you to understand how to hide information from chart.
+Using Aspose.Slides for Java you can hide **Title, Vertical Axis, Horizontal Axis** and **Grid Lines** from chart.
+Below code example shows how to use these properties.

 ```php
 $pres = new Java("com.aspose.slides.Presentation");